 - Hand sanitizer

-We are encouraging donations be delivered to our Merriam Park Community Center — there are barrels outside for drop off.
+We are encouraging most in-kind donations be delivered to our Merriam Park Community Center — there are barrels outside for drop off.
 This encourages greater social distancing practices.
 If you have a larger donation and want to coordinate dropping off at the food shelf directly, please contact us so we can schedule your drop off off.
 Click below for our locations and hours.

 Host a Donation Drive